Lachi90/SampleTaskWeb/README.md

 by Christian Lachmann 2021-11-07

 # Purpose
 This software was created as a given sample task.
-It should be able to select a given json-file, upload it to server and store it either on a database or on the filesystem.
+It should be able to select a json-file from the client filesystem, upload it to server and store it either on a database or on the filesystem.
-The content of the json-file should be presented on the webpage.
-A click on an item shows a detail page.
-Also deleting of single data should be possible.
+The content of the json-file should be presented on a webpage.
+Clicking on an item should present a detail page.
+Also deleting of single data entry should be possible.

 # Technology Stack
 To achieve the goal the following technologies were used: